Chart Color Schemes

 Educational achievement in Moorabbin places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-The area's educational profile is notable regionally, with university qualification rates of 39.8% among residents aged 15+, surpassing the Australian average of 30.4% and Victoria's rate of 33.4%.
+The area's educational profile is notable regionally, with university qualification rates at 39.8% of residents aged 15+, surpassing the Australian average of 30.4% and Victoria's rate of 33.4%.
 Bachelor degrees are most common at 26.5%, followed by postgraduate qualifications (9.4%) and graduate diplomas (3.9%).
 Vocational credentials are also prevalent, with 28.3% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.8% and certificates for 15.5%.

 Educational participation is high, with 28.5% of residents currently enrolled in formal education.
 This includes 9.5% in primary education, 7.0% in secondary education, and 5.5% pursuing tertiary education.